DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 "Inventor, over here."

 A high school friend of hers, Joseph, calls out to her from the back.
 The inventor walks over to him, relieved that at least someone she knows is alive.
 Her scientist friend begins to talk immediately as she gets to him, he goes on and on about new findings that could save the planet.
-Nanoparticles, plants, soil, the inventor finds herself getting lost.
+Nano-particles, plants, soil, the inventor finds herself getting lost.

 The scientist decides to stop explaining and show her instead.
 They both move to a round table, the scientist starts explaining the steps, and the inventor executes them.
 She scoops the soil, placing it in a basin, and then pouring the chemicals from the long test tubes.